adikhosla/mturkMatlab/README.md

 The toolbox is designed to be simple and easy to use and is largely modeled around providing the same functionality as Amazon's <a href="http://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/Welcome.html">MTurk API</a>.
 The function names and arguments are intentionally kept identical to the <a href="http://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_OperationsArticle.html">Operations</a> from the MTurk API to provide a familiar interface for people currently using other toolboxes.

-The toolbox works with MATLAB and has not been tested on Octave (please let me know if you find out either way!).
+The toolbox works with MATLAB and has not been tested on Octave (please let me know if you find out either way!). <b>Note: </b> it seems that there are some inexplicable Java errors when using earlier versions of MATLAB (<=2012).
+Please upgrade your version of MATLAB if you encounter these.

 Installation
 ------------